Duncan Wisbey: Radio and television

 In television, Wisbey performed in and contributed to the writing of Alistair McGowan's Big Impression.
 He is also the voice of the character Migo in The Roly Mo Show.
 In 2005 he appeared as himself in the documentary Dirty Fan Male about his live comedy show of the same name.
-Other parts have included appearances in the series Peak Practice and The Bill.
+Other parts have included appearances in the Peak Practice and The Bill series.

-In radio, Wisbey has appeared in the BBC productions Trapped, Undone, The Secret World and Go 4 It.
+In radio, Wisbey has appeared in BBC productions Trapped, Undone, The Secret World and Go 4 It.

 Wisbey also appeared in the fifth installment of the popular series Wrong Turn 5: Bloodlines, as a character named "Mose".
 Wisbey also writes for and performs in Dead Ringers (especially the musical items).

-Wisbey has also appeared as Doctor Brain in the CBBC series Ultimate Brain, and voiced several characters in the Cbeebies TV show Tree Fu Tom.
-He was the voice over on the Channel 4 programme, Four in a Bed.
+Wisbey has also appeared as Doctor Brain in the CBBC game show Ultimate Brain, and voiced several characters in the CBeebies animated series Tree Fu Tom.
+He is also the narrator on the Channel 4 B&B programme, Four in a Bed in 2015.

-In 2022, he appeared as recurring character Martin in Catherine Tate's six-part mockumentary sitcom Hard Cell, released on Netflix.
+In 2022, he appeared as the recurring character Martin in Catherine Tate's six-part mockumentary sitcom Hard Cell, released on Netflix.